-Justice Hall is Xavier’s largest residence hall and home to the James E. Hoff Dining Hall and several offices including: the Center for Mission and Identity, Registrar, Bursar, Residence Life, and Xavier Connex/All Card Center.
+Justice Hall is Xavier’s largest residence hall and home to the James E. Hoff Dining Hall and several offices including: the Center for Mission and Identity, Registrar, Bursar, Residence Life, and Xavier Connex/Auxiliary Services Center.

 Opened: August, 2011